Match report from Saturday’s game in Lakelands 🐂 #WhoAreWe #EnergiaAIL https://t.co/81A9rlD4Ws

 An undefeated weekend for our adult sides!
 Some very impressive victories across the board.
 Well done to all of our players and coaches and management 🐂🏉 #WhoAreWe #EnergiaAIL #LeinsterRugby https://t.co/9icGUY149S

 Clontarf Football Club was founded in 1876.
-The official club title is Football Club rather than Rugby Football Club as the club was formed before the Irish Rugby Football Union and indeed before the Football Association of Ireland were established and thus is one of a unique few remaining clubs in the country with this entitlement.
+The official club title is Football Club rather than Rugby Football Club as the Club was formed before the Irish Rugby Football Union (founded in 1879) and thus is one of a unique few remaining clubs in the country with this entitlement.

 From 1896 – 1947 the grounds at Castle Avenue were jointly occupied by the Clontarf Football Club and Cricket Club.
 Both games were played on the same ground and the wicket was fenced off in the winter.
-In 1947 the grounds were separated with each club having exclusive use of individual parts.
+In 1947, following the acquisition of the original grounds, along with the “Lido Field” (now the cricket pitch), the grounds were separated, with each club having exclusive use of it’s individual parts.

 At the outbreak of the First World War in 1914, rugby was suspended in Ireland, only returning in 1919.
 During this time 107 members of the Club fought in the War, of whom 17 lost their lives.